 - Ozone (O3)occurs naturally in the upper atmosphere where it is beneficial.
 However, ozone in the lower atmosphere creates the urban haze which we call smog.
 Automobiles and electricity generation are top contributors to ground level ozone.
 According to the American Lung Association, breathing ozone can lead to shortness of breath, lung inflammation, asthma attacks, and for children who grow up in areas with high ozone pollution, greater risk of lifelong lung disease.

 Effective communication is key in the success of any great endeavor.
 It’s crucial not only when working with your team on these costly advancements, but also when it comes to how these VPPs will actually work.
 There are still a bounty of wrinkles that will need to be ironed out before ideas turn into a reality in such green efforts.
-There is an extensive amount of time and energy that go into ensuring these smart grid deployments are a success, and this all starts with a good foundation of communication.
+There is an extensive amount of time and energy that go into ensuring these smart grid deployments are a success.
+This all starts with a good foundation of communication.

 - Baseline and track your sustainability footprint; identify trends in consumption, costs, and emissions